Welcome to the Georgian College Financial Aid office

 Canadian Citizens, permanent residents and protected persons who are residents of Ontario.

 When applying for OSAP please have the following available:

-- Date that you last attended High School on a full time basis
+- Date you last attended high school on a full-time basis

-- Make, Model, year, License plate number, and current gross market value of all vehicles owned or leased by you (and your spouse if applicable)
+- Make, model, year, licence plate number and current gross market value of all vehicles owned or leased by you (and your spouse if applicable)

 - Information from partner or parents (if applicable)

 - Date of birth – partner or parents (if applicable)

 - Access to income tax return – partner or parents (if applicable)

 PLEASE NOTE: You can save an OSAP application online and return to it later to finish or add information.
 Once you have submitted the application for processing, contact Georgian’s Financial Aid office to update your file if necessary.